LAS-IT/openapply/README.md

 ### Still TODO

+* make tests for scp / ssh (at least data type conversions)
 * allow csv and xlsx reports with default summary info only?
 * write PUTS methods - *currently api only allows status update*
 * allow flattening and reject to work at any depth (with recursion?)